Your Kitchen Renovation Costs—and Where That Money Goes

 The National Kitchen & Bath Association’s (NKBA) estimates design fees will comprise about four percent of your budget.
 Although this percentage could grow.
 For example, a kitchen designer in NYC might cost 15 percent of that budget, says Maryana, a Sweeten designer.
 The NKBA also found that only 22 percent of homeowners renovating a kitchen or a bathroom actually hired a designer.
 Instead, many chose to work closely with an experienced general contractor on their design to bring down the budget.

 Just remember that your design will play a big role in the end budget.
-If you’re dreaming of a layout change that involves moving load-bearing walls and gas lines, take into account the additional paperwork, inspections and fees later on.
+If you’re dreaming of a layout change that involves moving load-bearing walls and gas lines, take into account the additional paperwork, inspections, and fees later on.

 The more you value your cooking skills, the sooner you should make your budget decisions in this category.
 “If the client falls in love with a 48-inch range, the designer can fit that into the design,” explains Jace Kieffer from Kieffer’s Appliances in Lansdale, PA.
 Your appliance and ventilation choices may impact the design, he adds.

 In a starter home, a basic four-appliance kitchen set—range, fridge, microwave and dishwasher—costs around $2,000.
 However, if you’re renovating a kitchen, it’s likely you will want to upgrade to at least premium economy appliances.
 They cost between $4,000 and $5,000 and have a life expectancy of about seven years.
 Luxury brands will set you back at least $12,000, a cost that should be weighed against their 15-year life expectancy.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Across the country, you’re unlikely to see much variation in the cost of luxury appliances.
 That’s because manufacturers often put minimum price restrictions on their appliances (sorry, no Black Friday deals here).
 If you’re happy with a lower grade, it might be worth shopping around for a sweeter price.